tewhdn/strike_protocol/README.md

 The bundled art is locally generated project artwork, not a scraped or uncredited web pack.
 It is intentionally lightweight so the game runs immediately and remains redistributable.
-The attribution file lists online CC0 packs from Kenney that can replace these placeholders later without changing the network or gameplay implementation.
+The attribution file lists online MIT packs from Kenney that can replace these placeholders later without changing the network or gameplay implementation.

 ## Important network note